bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

-In order to short-circuit substructure matches, we need a way to rule out quickly that it is impossible for a query molecule to be a substructure of a target molecule. dalke has written about this in [2012].
-Paraphrasing from dalke's article, this is the idea:
+In order to short-circuit substructure matches, we need a way to rule out quickly that it is impossible for a query molecule to be a substructure of a target molecule.
+Andrew Dalke has written about this in [2012].
+Paraphrasing from Dalke's article, this is the idea:

 For example, we can have a bit vector, or molecular fingerprint, 1 for the presence of a chemical motif,